google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 Mood disturbances can be a sign of deeper issues.
 If you notice someone experiencing these changes, it’s important to seek help.

-In summary, while mood changes alone do not confirm psychosis, they can be a part of a larger picture.
 If you see these signs, especially alongside other symptoms, it’s crucial to take them seriously.
 Early intervention can lead to better outcomes.

 6. Trouble Thinking Clearly